Picatinny Arsenal: History

 In 2007, Picatinny Arsenal's largest tenant, ARDEC, received the Malcolm Baldrige National Quality Award.

+In 2010, Picatinny Arsenal developed the M855A1 EPR round, an environmentally friendly, improved version of the M855 5.56×45mm standardized ammunition.

 In 2014, Picatinny Arsenal obtained its first all-female command pairing, with Lt.
 Col. Ingrid Parker and Sgt.
 Maj.
 Rosalba Dumont-Carrion.

 In 2019, the United States Army Armament Research, Development and Engineering Center became a center under the new Army Future's Command and became known as the Combat Capabilities Development Command - Armaments Center (CCDC-AC).

 Lake Denmark Powder Depot

-In 1891, the navy acquired 317 acre of the arsenal to establish the Lake Denmark Powder Depot, later known as the "Lake Denmark Naval Ammunition Depot".
+In 1891, the U.S. Navy acquired 317 acre of the arsenal to establish the Lake Denmark Powder Depot, later known as the Lake Denmark Naval Ammunition Depot.
 On July 10, 1926, lightning struck one of the explosives storage structures during a thunderstorm and started a fire.
 As a result, several million pounds of explosives detonated over a period of two or three days.
-Captain Otto Dowling, USN was in charge at the time, and received a Distinguished Service Cross for his handling of the situation.
+Captain Otto Dowling, USN, was in charge at the time, and received a Distinguished Service Cross for his handling of the situation.
 This caused $47,000,000 in damage, massive structural devastation (187 of 200 buildings destroyed), and military and civilian casualties.
-As a result of a full-scale Congressional investigation, Congress directed the establishment of the Armed Forces Explosives Safety Board to provide oversight on every aspect of explosives under the control of the US Armed Forces.
+As a result of a full-scale Congressional investigation, Congress directed the establishment of the Armed Forces Explosives Safety Board to provide oversight on every aspect of explosives under the control of the U.S. Armed Forces.

-In 1960, the army resumed control of land it had given the navy, bringing the installation to its current size and shape.
+In 1960, the U.S. Army resumed control of land it had given the U.S. Navy, bringing the installation to its current size and shape.

 Transportation

 The primary transportation in the early days of the arsenal was by rail.
 The early Wharton & Northern Railroad (succeeded by the Jersey Central) was laid from Wharton to Green Pond through the heart of the valley in which Picatinny Arsenal now resides.
-This line connected the various railroads serving the Wharton area with the New York, Susquehanna & Western Railroad at Green Pond.
-Picatinny maintained as much as 49 mi of its own narrow and standard gauge Picatinny Arsenal Railroad to service its many transportation needs (fuel, raw materials, ammunition, etc.) for almost every manufacturing and warehouse building.
-Today, rail service through the arsenal is just a memory with only a disused stub line into the arsenal and scattered traces of the once busy narrow gauge railway.
+This line connected the various railroads serving the Wharton area with the New York, Susquehanna and Western Railway at Green Pond.
+Picatinny maintained as much as 49 mi of its own narrow and standard-gauge Picatinny Arsenal Railroad to service its many transportation needs (fuel, raw materials, ammunition, etc.) for almost every manufacturing and warehouse building.
+Today, rail service through the arsenal is just a memory with only a disused stub line into the arsenal and scattered traces of the once-busy narrow-gauge railway.
 Some of the remaining track has been covered with macadam and turned into pedestrian walking paths.

 BRAC Decision

-Base Realignment and Closure, 2005 directed the department of defense to establish Picatinny as the DOD specialty site for guns and ammunition, and to relocate Navy technical experts to Picatinny.
+The 2005 Base Realignment and Closure Commission (BRAC) directed the Department of Defense (DoD) to establish Picatinny as the DoD specialty site for guns and ammunition, and to relocate Navy technical experts to Picatinny.
 It recommended: